LogtalkDotOrg/logtalk.org/_pages/download.md

 ### Debian (e.g. Ubuntu)

 Requires dpkg 1.15.0 or a later version.
-Installs Logtalk on `/usr/share` with integration scripts for selected Prolog compilers on `/usr/bin`.
+Installs Logtalk on `/usr/share` with integration scripts for supported Prolog compilers on `/usr/bin`.
 Package installation from the command-line is recommended.

 > [`logtalk_3.22.0-1_all.deb`](files/logtalk_3.22.0-1_all.deb)